hansklav/Oberon-REAL-IO/README.md

 If you find the test results satisfactory and would like to incorporate the changes into Texts.Mod you can use the ready-made files Limits.Mod, Reals.mod and Texts.Mod provided.
 Then you will have to compile (part of) the whole Oberon System, otherwise you might end up with a system that does not boot anymore.
 This sounds more daunting than it is.
-Just use the text Rebuild.Tool and compile the line containing Texts.Mod and then compile ALL THE LINES BELOW THAT LINE (in a strict downward order middle-click each ORP.Compile).
+Just use the text Rebuild.Tool below and compile the line containing Texts.Mod and then compile ALL THE LINES BELOW THAT LINE (in a strict downward order middle-click each ORP.Compile).
 That's it!

 For this you won't need ORL.Mod, but in case you need it you can find it here: https://github.com/andreaspirklbauer/Oberon-building-tools/tree/master